-Pursuant to the lease, the Applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.
+Regular maintenance, as referenced in the lease, may reduce the likelihood of severe structural degradation or dislodgement.
+Pursuant to the proposed lease, the Applicant acknowledges that the lease premises and adjacent upland are in an area that may be subject to the effects of climate change, including sea-level rise.